ESPO (Emerson School Parent Organization)

 • Back-To-School Gathering: Patty Petrowski

-• Teacher Conference Meals (Fall): Jennifer Harper
+• Teacher Appreciation Meals: Jennifer Harper

-• Halloween: Carolyn Vaidya and Heather Asteriou
+• Halloween: Heather Asteriou

 • Book Fair: Jennifer Harper